-Fish, squid, and shrimp bathed in “leche de tigre,” which is a citrus juice marinade, and, yes, literally translates to “tiger milk.”
+Fish, squid, and shrimp bathed in a delicious leche de tigre.
 It’s made freshly to order and is seriously refreshing.
 We’re pretty sure it’s illegal to go to a Peruvian restaurant and not order one of the cebiches, so just do it.

-Take the same tiger milk from the cebiche, put in some big ole bay scallops, mutant large plump corn kernels, and sweet potatoes, and douse it in a creamy sauce.
+Take the same tiger milk from the cebiche, put in some big ole bay scallops, plump corn kernels, and sweet potatoes, and douse it in a creamy sauce.
 The citrusy, sweet, seafood-y dish takes you on a mini South American vacation.
-While it’s categorized under Peruvian style sashimi, it’s much more than a lump of fish.

 If you get one thing at Tanta, make it this.
 Wagyu skirt steak and quail egg in a ponzu sauce over a bed of rice.
 Holy sh*t.
 It’s a starter and is only two small pieces, so get your own or regret it later.

 The equivalent of Peruvian cornbread with mushrooms, corn, and raisins.
 It’s sweet, starchy, and so moist you can eat it with a spoon.
 Much like French fries with your burger, it’s a good sidekick for any entrée.

 Three hunks of tender octopus tentacles over potatoes with a bit of chimichurri, a touch of crispy garlic, and finished with olive sauce.
 This dish falls into their street food category, and this tasty octopus dish should make the cut if you’re having trouble choosing only one.